andela-jkamau/cp1a/README.md

 ~~~
 Prints a list of unallocated people to the screen.
 ~~~
+(Amity) print_unallocated
+Witha Knife hasn't been allocated to an office or a living space Wither Spoon hasn't been allocated to an office
 ~~~
 Specifying the optional `-o` option here outputs the information to the txt file specified by `<file_location>`.

+### Database operations
+#### Saving to database

 # To do